Navid200/xDrip/docs/What-not-to-do.md

 **Don't throw away the sensor adhesive covers**
 The calibration code you need to start is printed on one of them.

+**Don't pre-soak**
+Factory calibration is why you don't need to calibrate twice a day.
+You will be interfering with factory calibration if you pre-soak.

 **Don't start a sensor on a new G6 (or Dexcom One) transmitter before voltages are shown.**
 Only start a sensor after you have established [connectivity](/Proper-connectivity.md), and can see the voltages reported on the system status page as explained.
 When you first establish connectivity to a transmitter, it will take a few read cycles for everything to be properly synced.
 You can start a sensor right away.
 You shouldn't!
 See the [details](./Starting-G6.md).